Ministers accused of ‘rail betrayal’ as they refuse to confirm HS2 to Manchester

 A leaked photograph suggested the Government is weighing up scrapping the second phase from Birmingham to the North West.

-A transport minister continually refused to commit to HS2 reaching Manchester as Labour accused the Conservative Government of a “great rail betrayal”.
+A transport minister continually refused to commit to HS2 reaching Manchester as Labour accused the Government of a “great rail betrayal” and vowed to build the project “in full” if it wins power.

 Shadow transport secretary Louise Haigh hit out at reports that the Birmingham to Manchester leg of HS2 could be scrapped, saying it looked as if the Tories were “considering cutting the North of England out in its entirety”.